Become an Eco Explorer. Enjoy nature close to home!

 Curriculum: Our outdoor school curricula revolves around innovative STEAM practices, which include scientific inquiry, community partnerships and applied learning.

 Our approach: Each Eco Explorer session serves one classroom at a time for day field trips.
 We work on a small scale so we can keep the student-to-instructor ratio low and ensure that the learning experience is of the highest quality for the students.

-Where: Local parks around the Salem area including Deepwood, Champoeg State Park, Minto Island Park and more.
+Where: Local parks in the Willamette Valley including Willamette Mission State Park, North Santiam State Park and more.